 The COVID-19 vaccine: Will it affect your vision?

-Fear of side effects, including how it may affect vision, ranks as the primary reason that some Australians may hesitate to be vaccinated against the virus that causes COVID-19.
+Fear of side effects, including how it may affect vision, ranks as the primary reason that some Americans remain hesitant to be vaccinated against the virus that causes COVID-19.
 However, no evidence has surfaced yet that any widespread side effects from the vaccines are related to vision.

-It’s worth noting that at least one isolated incident of an eye-related side effect has been reported — a health care worker in the United States who experienced eye puffiness after getting a COVID-19 shot.
-Local safety organisations are investigating this among other rare allergic reactions to the coronavirus vaccine produced by Pfizer and BioNTech.
+It’s worth noting, though, that at least one isolated incident of an eye-related side effect has been reported — a health care worker in the United States who experienced eye puffiness after getting a COVID-19 shot.
+Local safety organizations are investigating this among other rare allergic reactions to the coronavirus vaccine produced by Pfizer and BioNTech.

-Other side effects caused by the Pfizer/BioNTech vaccine are “mostly mild to moderate,” according to a report published by the World Health Organisation (WHO).
+Other side effects caused by the Pfizer/BioNTech vaccine are “mostly mild to moderate,” according to a report published by the World Health Organization (WHO).

 When side effects occurred among participants, the most common reactions were: